 Clynelish 14-year, Highland single malt, 46% ABV

 Nose: Nutty, red apples, a hint of sea wrack, a slight tingle from the higher ABV.

 Palate: Oakey, nutty, apples, pears, modestly sweet vanilla, drying convincingly without bitterness.
 At times a hint of leather.
 Pretty spicy, again due to the 46% ABV.
 Much improved by a teaspoon of water (or ice if that’s your thing), that brings out toffee but dilutes the fruit.

 Finish: A touch harsh on the finish but by no means a beast.
 A few drops of water calm this down and you again get down to the wood aromas you had on the nose.

 Bottom line: So far, the most complex Highland I have found in its price range.
 A good place to start if you’ve done Speysiders and are looking for a drier whisky where you can really taste the cask.
-Considering it’s a major component of Johnny Walker, I’d go for the Clynelish before the Johnny Green (15-year).
+Considering it’s a major component of Johnnie Walker, I’d go for the Clynelish before the Johnnie Green (15-year).

 2 thoughts on “Whisky and Words Number 37: Clynelish 14”